The disc trick (and some other cute moves)

 where is the orthogonal projection onto , is the orthogonal projection on the complement, and .
 (It is interesting to spell out what this formula says when .)
 Note that and that .
 This immediately implies that is transitive.
 In particular, if is an automorphism and , then is an automorphism that sends zero to zero.
 This essentially proves Theorem A for the case where and are both balls.

 We note in passing – and this will be used below – that every automorphism of has the form for some and a unitary .
+Indeed, if and , then is an automorphism mapping to .
+Hence by Cartan’s Uniqueness Theorem is equal to a unitary , so .

 3. General case, first observation.
 For a general , we do not know much about the group .
 If we knew that was in the orbit of under , then we’d be done, because if there was an automorphism such that , then .
 Our theorem will imply, as expected, that for every point in such that there exists a biholomorphism such that , there does exist an automorphism mapping to , but we do not know this in advance.

 4. A few more examples of homogeneous varieties.
 Suppose that and are both a union of lines.
 (Draw two varieties, each one a union of two lines.)
-We see that is a special point, form a topological point of view (also in the complex case, removing it leaves a disconnected topological space).
+We see that is a special point, from a topological point of view (also in the complex case, removing it leaves a disconnected topological space).
 Since is a homeomorphism, it must send zero to zero.

 Suppose that is a cone .
 (Draw a cone in ).
 We see that is a special point, a singular point.
 In fact it is the only singular point in (it is hard to imagine what happens in the complex three dimensional space, but we can simply check that vanishes only at the origin).
-Since preserves smoothness and tangent spaces (it is defined in a neighborhood of the variety), it must send to a singular point of .
-So if also has as singular point, we are done.
+Since preserves smoothness and tangent spaces (remember that is defined in a neighborhood of the variety), it must send to a singular point of .
+So if also has as a unique singular point, we are done.

 For the simplest example, consider the union of two subspaces .
 The singular locus of is .
 This might be a point, but it might be a higher dimensional subspaces (that is, a higher dimensional ball).
 Didn’t we solve this case in step 2 above?
 No!
 We know that the orbit of under must be contained in , but we don’t know that it is equal to all of it.